developer-zebra/developer-zebra-site/src/datawedge/6-4/guide/input/barcode/index.md

 **Behavior of these levels will vary based on the marginless decoder selected.
 See the [Reduced Quiet Zone](#reducedquietzone) table for behaviors**.

 >**Note**: Higher marginless levels will increase decoding times and the risk of decoding errors.
-Zebra therefore recommends enabling only the symbologies that require a higher marginless level, and leaving all other symbologies at the default level of 1.
+Zebra recommends enabling only the symbologies that require a higher marginless level and leaving all other symbologies at the default level of 1.

 ------